 Jenkins plugin for DeployHub

-The Jenkins plugin for DeployHub (https://plugins.jenkins.io/deployhub) allows Jenkins to notify DeployHub that a build has been performed and (optionally) trigger DeployHub to perform a deployment.
-DeployHub off loads the heavy lifting from Jenkins to perform the deployments.
-This enables Jenkins to scale to thousands of end points without agents.
+The Jenkins plugin for DeployHub (https://plugins.jenkins.io/deployhub) allows Jenkins to notify DeployHub that a build has been performed and (optionally) trigger DeployHub to perform a deployment, which enables Jenkins to scale to thousands of endpoints without agents.

-To create the link from DeployHub to Jenkins, it is first necessary to create a Build Engine in DeployHub.
-This Build Engine object refers to the external Jenkins Server.
-You can then create one or more Build Jobs which are linked to this Build Engine.
-Each Build Job is associated with a Project in the associated Jenkins Server.
+To link from DeployHub to Jenkins, create a Build Engine in DeployHub, which is linked to the external Jenkins Server.
+You then create one or more Build Jobs within it.
+Each one is associated with a Project in the associated Jenkins Server.
 Once this is done, you can view the Jenkins Build History and open Jenkins Build Logs directly from inside DeployHub.

 This last step has led to some confusion amongst the DeployHub community.
 Our support team have had many calls stating that a build has been done and yet the last build number for the associated component(s) have not been updated.
 The purpose of this post is to explain how DeployHub determines the Build Engine (and from there, the Build Job and associated Component) from the incoming Jenkins message.